williamscole/HAPTIC/README.md

 ## Overview

 HAPTiC uses IBD segments shared between individuals to cluster and reconstruct ancestral haplotypes.
-It can process both autosomal and X chromosome data, handle parent-child relationships, and includes features for ROH (Runs of Homozygosity) detection and filtering of high IBD density regions.
+It can process both autosomal and X chromosome data, handle parent-child relationships, and includes features for ROH (runs of homozygosity) detection and filtering of high IBD density regions.

 ## Installation